About me

 I completed my bachelor's at Northwestern University in June 2022, graduating with a major in Physics with a concentration in Astrophysics and minoring in Data Science.
 I've been doing research in astrophysics since my sophomore year of high school – from LIGO parameter estimation working on GW150914 and GW170817, to my undergraduate work on binary stellar evolution and my post graduate work on white dwarf stars.
 In the summer of 2021, I participated in the International REU Program in Gravitational Physics where I worked at the Sapienza University of Rome on continuous gravitational wave signals.

-After I graduated, I spent a year in the Astronomy department Boston University working as a research fellow and a teaching fellow.
-I performed rese arch on white dwarfs with Prof. JJ Hermes, working on projects from the seismology of white dwarfs to observational data analysis.
+After my Bachelor's, I spent a year in the Astronomy department Boston University working as a research fellow and a teaching fellow.
+I performed research on white dwarfs with Prof. JJ Hermes, working on projects from the seismology of white dwarfs to observational data analysis.
 My teaching responsibilities including teaching the laboratory and discussion sections of introductory astronomy courses, hosting office hours, grading assignments, and utilizing the campus observatory for education and outreach purposes.

-Outside of my background in astronomy research and academia, I am interested in painting, music, machine learning, and genealogy research.
+Outside of my background in astronomy research and outreach, I am interested in art, data visualization, and genealogy research.
 I completed a project tracing my family back to 15+ comuni in Italy, which is visualized here.
-I don't get to experience dark skies often, but I was able to the image above of the milky way in the dark skies of southern Rhode Island in June 2020.
+I don't get to experience dark skies often, but I was able to take the image above of the milky way in the dark skies of southern Rhode Island in June 2020.